RagavVijairaj/Chess/README.md

 to do :
-1. fix endgame - checkmate and stalemate
+1. fix endgame - checkmate and stalemate(done)
 2. add timer
 3. add resest
 4. add board turn